aishp9/Py_PomodoroApp/README.md

 ### To Do/Future Plans:
-1) Intend to create feature to allow user defined Pomodoro intervals for break and work sessions.
+1) Intend to create feature to allow customised Pomodoro intervals for break and work sessions.
 2) Make GUI more vibrant and smooth
 3) Favourite Idea is to create a feature that also stores the tasks to be done!
 0__0
 4) Overcome and research more about the diffiulties I faced while developing the application in MacOS due to lot of compatibility issues between tkinter, pygame, mac interface, anaconda.
 T_T